SimonVerhoeven/archunit-demo/README.md

 There are also 2 extension options for this setup:
 * Violation store: you can set up your own implementation of `ViolationStore` and configure ArchUnit to use it
-* Violation Line Matcher: you can implement your own `ViolationLineMatcher` to to define how occurred violations should be matched with stored violations.
+* Violation Line Matcher: you can implement your own `ViolationLineMatcher` to define how occurred violations should be matched with stored violations.

 Furthermore one can also define an `archunit_ignore_patterns.txt` file in the root of the classpath to ignore violations based upon a regex match.